eriktholmes/interpreting_mnist/README.md

 **This is a work in progress...**  This notebook is part of a live, educational build as I learn and explore interpretability tools from the ground up.
 It will be updated regularly with new experiments, edits, and insights.
 Suggestions and issues are always welcome!

-## 💡 What is this?
+## ❓ What is this?

 This repo is part of my shift from pure mathematics into machine learning, with a specific focus on **interpretability** and **alignment**.
 While I have more advanced projects in progress (LLMs, AlphaZero-style agents, etc.), I wanted to start with something clean, visual, and controllable:

-> A multi-layer perceptron trained on MNIST — the simplest neural microscope I could build.
+> A multi-layer perceptron trained on MNIST — the natural next step from Micrograd and a simple landscape to start using interpretability tools.

 I hope for this project to be both a **learning tool** and a **teaching resource**.
 It’s meant to walk through:
 - How to build an MLP from scratch (mirroring my [micrograd](/zero-to-hero-course/episode-1) architecture)